|

 justice-seeking Methodist Church?
 Are you involved in chaplaincy?

-Then join the conversation! https://walkingwithmicahforchaplains.eventbrite.co.uk/
+Then join the conversation! https://walkingwithmicahforchaplains.eventbrite.co.uk/ As

 a chaplain, you have invaluable insights into the world the